Faces Behind the Screen: Nia

 Below is a video from our interview with Nia in which she signed her responses.
 The text in this story is transcribed from her interpreter’s voice:

-We were curious whether Nia’s strong interest in learning languages stemmed from a passion for traveling:
+Did your strong interest in learning languages stem from a passion for traveling?

 If you can use the language, it’s a simple emotional connection instead of just using English with that person.
 Because that’s not as authentic, it’s not as real.